Antibiotics are a well-known risk factor for yeast infections, so how do you stop them from coming back after a course of antibiotics?

 Another potential benefit of probiotics lies in prevention, particularly in contexts where the microbial balance is likely to be disrupted — such as during or shortly after taking antibiotics.

-Taking antibiotics can sometimes disrupt the balance of good bacteria in your body, which may allow Candida and bacteria to thrive.
+Taking antibiotics can sometimes disrupt the balance of good bacteria in your body, allowing Candida and other bacteria to thrive.
 Some studies suggest that taking probiotics during this time may help reduce the risk of yeast growth or recurring vaginal infections.
-However, it’s important to note that while this idea shows promise, there is not a substantial amount of solid evidence specifically supporting the prevention of yeast infections.
+However, it’s important to note that while this idea shows promise, there isn't substantial evidence specifically supporting the prevention of yeast infections.
 It’s a good strategy to consider, but remember it should not replace good hygiene practices, monitoring your symptoms, or consulting with your healthcare provider.

-• Lactobacillus rhamnosus GR-1: One of the more widely studied strains in vaginal health, it has shown the capacity to adhere to vaginal epithelial cells and to help re-populate beneficial flora.
+- Lactobacillus rhamnosus GR-1: One of the more widely studied strains in vaginal health, shown to adhere to vaginal epithelial cells and help re-populate beneficial flora.

-• Lactobacillus reuteri RC-14: Often studied alongside GR-1, this strain has been used in trials targeting vaginal microbial balance and improving outcomes in conjunction with other interventions.
+- Lactobacillus reuteri RC-14: Often studied alongside GR-1, used in trials targeting vaginal microbial balance.

-• Lactobacillus crispatus: This strain is frequently dominant in a healthy vaginal microbiome and is thought to play a key role in maintaining low pH and resisting yeast and other microbes.
+- Lactobacillus crispatus: Frequently dominant in a healthy vaginal microbiome, thought to play a key role in maintaining low pH and resisting yeast and other microbes.

-• Lactobacillus acidophilus: A classic probiotic strain often found in gut and vaginal probiotics; it shows antifungal potential in lab models and may assist in reducing Candida colonization.
+- Lactobacillus acidophilus: A classic gut and vaginal probiotic strain with antifungal potential in lab models, which may help reduce Candida colonization.

-• Lactobacillus plantarum: Emerging research suggests this strain may help inhibit the growth of unwanted bacteria and fungi, and support vaginal microbiota stability.
+- Lactobacillus plantarum: Emerging research suggests this strain may help inhibit unwanted bacteria and fungi and support vaginal microbiota stability.

 Best probiotic products for yeast infections